sytabaresa/kingly/README.md

 - Starting the machine (`.start()`) triggers the reserved `INIT` event which advances the state machine out of the initial control state towards the relevant user-configured control state
+  - note that the `INIT` event carries the initial extended state as data
 - **1**
 - Search for a feasible transition in the configured transitions
 - If there is no feasible transition :